anoek/webrtc-group-chat-example/README.md

 ```

 ### Web server
-You'll also probably want to host `client.html` on a webserver somewhere.
+You'll also probably want to host `client.html` on a web server somewhere.
 You'll need
 to edit `client.html` and change `YOURSERVERNAMEHERE` to be the hostname or IP of
 the signaling server.